-Though online CNA certification would be nice, in-person training is generally required, since you must do clinical work in medical facilities as part of the course requirements.
-For more information on CNA Certification, be sure to check out our article that explains How to Become a CNA.
+Though online CNA certification would be nice, in-person training is generally required, since you there is a requirement to do clinical work in medical facilities as part of the course.
+For more information on CNA Certification, check out our article on How to Become a CNA.

 To obtain your CNA certification, certain basic requirements must be met, including having US citizenship, possessing the ability to read and speak English at least at a fifth grade level, passing a criminal background screening and a basic physical examination, as well as a drug screening if required by the medical facility where the training takes place.

 With a CNA certification, nursing assistants obtain work in a wide variety of settings.
 Here are some careers to keep in mind as you pursue your CNA certification:

 Nursing Home CNA – CNA’s who work in nursing homes primarily assist elderly patients with everyday activities such as eating, bathing, and basic mobility.
 They typically work more closely with patients than Assisted Living CNA’s, whose patients have greater independence.
 Since they assist patients who are both physically and mentally ill, a high attention to detail and a close monitoring of vitals is an essential requirement for Nursing Home CNA’s.